Frequently Asked Questions

 AI Assistance and Quality

-How do you ensure quality doesn't suffer with AI assistance?
+How do you ensure quality and security don't suffer with AI assistance?

-How do you handle AI hallucinations or errors?
+How, concretely, do you handle hallucinations and errors?

 Getting Involved